The best hotels in Pokhara

 Cafe Concerto on the northern Lakeside strip is worth the walk for coffee and breakfast.
 For evening drinks with a lake view, the rooftop bars between Baidam and the Barahi ghat area are the move. just check whether you're paying for the view or actually getting a decent pour.
 Busy Bee Café near the lakefront is a local institution and costs about a third of the hotel bar prices.

-Pokhara's best neighborhoods
+Pokhara's best hotel regions

 Lakeside is where you'll spend most of your time, and it's where we'd book first.
 But if you want real quiet, real views, and room to breathe, the Pumdi Bhumdi ridge changes everything.